BetonQuest/BetonQuest/docs/Documentation/Variables-List.md

 ### NPC Name Variable

-It's a very simple variable.
-It's replaced by the name of the NPC in player's language.
+Contains the NPC name in the player's language of the current conversation.
+If the player is not in a conversation, the variable is empty.

 ```
 %npc%